Washington St, SoNo

 Norwalk is a mid-sized coastal city where a diverse food scene, a growing arts community, and a population of nearly 94,000 create layered, year-round demand for dining and entertainment.
 With a median household income of $107,616, Norwalk offers the purchasing power and consumer base to support a wide range of concepts, from neighborhood restaurants to craft breweries and beyond.

-How to Get a Liquor Permit in Norwalk
+How to Get a Liquor Permit in Norwalk, CT

-Getting a liquor permit (often called a liquor license) in Norwalk requires navigating both Connecticut's state licensing process as well as local zoning requirements.
+Getting a Norwalk liquor permit (often called a liquor license) requires navigating both Connecticut's state licensing process as well as local zoning requirements.
 While the state application is handled through the Department of Consumer Protection, Norwalk's zoning code determines where alcohol-serving uses are permitted by right.

 Applications must be submitted through the CT Department of Consumer Protection's eLicense portal and include documentation for three key areas: